abhishekagrawal1/codepath-todoapp/README.md

 ## Notes

-No found the work very easy to complete.
+No, found the work very easy to complete.
 All API used in the guides were available in android studio and Android SDK.
-I found guide extremely helpful and all concepts have explained quite clearly.
+I found guide extremely helpful and all concepts have been explained quite clearly.

 ## License